Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Some preliminaries on weight structures

-3. If $w$ is bounded then all weight structures compatible with it (for $\du\subset \cu$) come from additive subcategories of $\hw$ (see Proposition \ref{pbw}(\ref{igen},\ref{iwe})).
-Yet to ensure that there exists a weight structure for $\cu/\du$ such that the localization functor is weight-exact it actually suffices to assume that $\du$ is strongly generated by some set of elements of $\cu_{[0,1]}$; see Theorem 4.2.2 of \cite{bososn} (and Theorem 4.1.3 of \cite{sosn} for a more general statement).
+2. If $w$ is bounded then all weight structures compatible with it (for $\du\subset \cu$) come from additive subcategories of $\hw$ (see Proposition \ref{pbw}(\ref{igen},\ref{iwe})).
+Moreover, in this case the heart ${\underline{Hw}}_{\cu/\du}$ actually equals the essential image of $\frac { \hw} {\hw_{\du}}$ in $\cu/\du$ (see Proposition 3.3.3(1) of \cite{bsosnl}).

+On the other hand, to ensure that there exists a weight structure for $\cu/\du$ such that the localization functor is weight-exact it actually suffices to assume that $\du$ is densely generated by some set of elements of $\cu_{[0,1]}$; see Theorem 3.2.2 of \cite{bsnew} for a more general statement.

 \end{rema}